memgraph/gqlalchemy/docs/reference/gqlalchemy/models.md

 def has_unique_fields() -> bool
 ```

-Returns True if the Node has any unique fields
+Returns True if the Node has any unique fields.

 #### save